keuss/git-cheatsheet/README.md

 - `git reset --hard HEAD^` : to undo a local commit + resets your index and working directory.

 ## Synchronization

+ - `git fetch` : fetches all the objects from the remote repository that are not present in the local one (example `git fetch origin`).

 ## Branch management